anbox-cloud/discourse-docs/roadmap.md

  * Hook support for AMS application packages
  * Switch to [Charmhub](https://charmhub.io) to host all Anbox Cloud charms
  * Touch input emulation support in the JS SDK
- * Ubuntu 22.04 based Anbox images for all Android versions (10, 11 and 12)
+ * Android images based on Ubuntu 22.04 for all Android versions (10, 11 and 12)
- * Multi node support for the Anbox Cloud Appliance
+ * Multi-node support for the Anbox Cloud Appliance